Dheydharu Ruin: Development

 Kazmik International announced their first feature film, titled Dheydharu Ruin, in August 2024.
 It marks the first Maldivian film focusing on human trafficking.
 Sharaf Abdulla was announced as the lead actor of the film, marking his second role as an action hero after the film Fureytha (2024).
 Additional cast members include Maiha Adam, Hazif Mohamed, Moosa Rasheed and a Nepalese actor Sushma Subedi.

 Release and reception

 The release date of the film was announced as 20 November 2024.
 On 10 November 2023, the National Centre for the Arts requested to postpone the release date of the film to organize a music show from 18 to 20 November 2024.
 However, after further negotiations with the relevant authorities, IFilms and Kazmik International announced that film would release on the originally planned date.

 The film received mixed reviews from critics.
 Mariyam Waheedha from Sauvees praised the performance of actors, particularly of Hazif's and commended the climax of the film.
-Aminath Luba from The Press echoed similar sentiments, highlighting the action-packed performances pf Sharaf and Hazif while commending the cinematography and other actors' contributions.
+Aminath Luba from The Press echoed similar sentiments, highlighting the action-packed performances of Sharaf and Hazif while commending the cinematography and other actors' contributions.
 Afrah from Oivaru appreciated the beginning of the film but noted that the pacing slowed down in parts.